chris-wood/chris-wood.github.io/_drafts/designLocality.md

 Coupling and cohesion are two properties that drive many software design decisions.
 Coupling refers to the amount or degree of interdependencies between modules.
-High coupling is foul because it means changes in one module may affect others.
-High coupling is also indicative of incorrect abstractions.
+High coupling is foul because it means changes in one module may affect others and is also indicative of incorrect abstractions.
 Cohesion refers to the number of duties for which a particular module is responsible.
 A highly cohesive module is one that does few tasks and does them well.
 It's never a good idea to spread a module too thin.
 Therefore, high cohesion is best.